Muukid/muCOSA/README.md

 * `uint32_m height` - the height of the window's surface, in pixels.

+* `uint32_m min_width` - the minimum width of the window's surface, in pixels; a value of 0 implies no minimum.

+* `uint32_m min_height` - the minimum height of the window's surface, in pixels; a value of 0 implies no minimum.

+* `uint32_m max_width` - the maximum width of the window's surface, in pixels; a value of 0 implies no maximum.

+* `uint32_m max_height` - the maximum height of the window's surface, in pixels; a value of 0 implies no maximum.

 * `int32_m x` - the x-coordinate of the top-leftest pixel in the window's surface relative to the entire window space of the window system.

 * `int32_m y` - the y-coordinate of the top-leftest pixel in the window's surface relative to the entire window space of the window system.

 * `muPixelFormat* pixel_format` - the pixel format for the window's surface.
 If the value of this member is equal to 0, no pixel format is specified, and a default compatible one is chosen.
 If the pixel format is specified, muCOSA attempts to choose it, and if unsupported, muCOSA will throw a non-fatal error and default on a compatible pixel format.

-> Note that due to the way certain window systems work, negative coordiantes may not function properly for a given window in regards to setting them to that value, and should not be relied upon for functionality.
+> Due to restrictions on certain operating systems, the minimum width that will work on all operating systems is 120 pixels, and the minimum height that will surely work is 1 pixel.
+Additionally, negative coordiantes may not function properly for a given window in regards to setting them to that value, and should not be relied upon for functionality.

 ## Window creation and destruction